adamlazz/rsink/README.md

 A backup utility for external hard drives that uses `rsync`.

-In order to run `rsink.sh` you must set up your `.rsink/` directory.
+In order to run `rsink.sh` you must set up your `.rsink` directory.
 Inside this directory, there is a config file where your sources and destinations are listed.
 There is also a `profiles` directory, where you can manage settings for different backup schemes.

-Refer to the To Do [wiki page] [1] for ideas on how you can help contribute to rsink.
+Refer to the To Do [wiki page] [1] for ideas on how you can help contribute to `rsink.sh`.

 ## Installation